lelouvincx/2048/README.md

 # 2048

-Simple game 2048 written in Java for practice
+Simple game 2048 written in Java for practice.

 ## Prerequisites